Course overviewLevel 3 Diploma in Creative Media Production (TV and Film) City of Bristol College

 Please hover over the ‘i’ button to find out more about course fees and applications.

 |LGF1134C01-1||02/09/2024 - 19/06/2025||1 years||Date/Day(s) Being Finalised||12.65||09:15||College Green Centre||

 This course is still in its planning phase; course details - including fee information - are subject to change.
 In June, course details will be finalised and enrolment will open.

 Who is this course for?

-This course is for young people aged 16-18 and adults aged 19 and over who are interested in getting into the film, TV and moving image industry.
+This course is for young people aged 16-18 and adults aged 19 who already have a proven interest in making media productions.

 What you'll learn

 Filming, lighting, sound recording, video and audio editing, importance of locations and set design, and screenwriting.

 You will also become aware of the crucial role that research plays when developing ideas for productions, as well as learning about pre-production, planning and knowing your target audience.

 You will develop the ability to critically self-reflect and to give effective and constructive feedback to others.